mklabs/t.vim/readme.md

 # t - Tiny template plugin for vim

+A minimalist template / scaffolding engine for text editors.

+It provides a basic CLI `tvim` to parse and evaluate templates using Handlebars, and write the result to STDOUT.

+It was designed to work along the included Vim / Neovim plugin, but integrations to other text editors should be a simple process ([#atom](https://github.com/vimlab/t.vim/issues/1))

-A minimalist vim template plugin thing.
-Heavily based on tpope former ztemplate plugin, that was found in:
+The vim plugin is heavily based on tpope former ztemplate plugin, that was found in:

 > https://github.com/tpope/tpope/blob/master/.vim/plugin/ztemplate.vim.

 Unfortunately, ztemplate is no more and I cannot find it anymore.
-This plugin is based on the git history of my vimfiles repo where I initially comitted a copy.
+This plugin is based on the git history of my vimfiles repo where I once checked in a copy of ztemplate.vim

 ## Description